andreterceiro/dio-az-204--exploring-azure-app-service/README.md

 Teacher said that the log retention time is 30 days and if you try to extend this period, this action involves costs.

+You have several configurations and options to be done om the Azure Portal.
+Like

+- Load test;
+- See metrics;
+- An area to configure blocks;
+- An area to see quotes;
+- An area to see application insigths.

+Is cool to access the Azure Portal, access the area related to the app and see all the options.

 # Seeing the logs